 The balance sheet shows what the company owns, what it owes and the value of the shareholder’s investment in the company.

 Along with the company’s income statement and cash flow statement, the balance sheet provides critical information that potential investors, creditors, and others can use in analyzing the company’s financial position.
-The balance sheet is a critical part of the analysis of a company’s key financial ratios.Wealthsimple Invest is an automated way to grow your money like the world's most sophisticated investors.
+The balance sheet is a critical part of the analysis of a company’s key financial ratios.Wealthsimple offers an automated way to grow your money like the world's most sophisticated investors.
 Get started and we'll build you a personalized investment portfolio in a matter of minutes.

 Balance sheet format